-The Heilman Center for Pain and Spine Care is staffed with only the best interventional pain specialists and neurosurgeons.
+The Heilman Center for Pain and Spine Care is staffed with highly experienced interventional pain specialists.
 They provide proven, insurance covered treatments and follow protocols developed over years of experience.
-Many of them are active teachers and researchers studying chronic pain and the best way to provide their patients relief.
+Many are active teachers and researchers studying chronic pain and the best way to provide relief to pain patients.

 Experienced Team.
 Focused on Results.

-Edward Peter Washabaugh III, MD FIPPThe Heilman Center for Pain and Spine Care - Michigan
+Edward Peter Washabaugh III, MD FIPPMichigan Pain Specialists

 Dr. Washabaugh began his career in Interventional Pain Management more than 25 years ago after medical school at the University of Michigan and residency in Anesthesiology at the University of Iowa.
 He has specialized training in hyperbaric medicine and wound care.